Linuxfabrik/monitoring-plugins/check-plugins/whmcs-status/README.md

 * `--always-ok` turns the WARN above into OK.
 It does not cover the UNKNOWN cases, which leave before a state is evaluated.

+## Perfdata / Metrics

+There is no perfdata.

 ## Troubleshooting

 ### `The WHMCS API refused the request`